 Global Privacy Control (GPC)

 Global Privacy Control (GPC) intends to help you express your opt-out rights automatically by telling websites (through a header and/or JavaScript-based signal) not to sell or share your personal information.
 Whether it can be used to enforce your legal rights (for example, current or future CCPA, GDPR requirements) depends on the laws in your jurisdiction.
-You can learn more about GPC and review our open source code for Chrome/Firefox/Edge/Opera, iOS, Android.
+You can learn more about GPC and review our open-source code for Chrome/Firefox/Edge/Opera, iOS, Android.
 This type of protection is not offered in most popular browsers by default.

 Platform | Support |